THE ONE WHO RAN AWAY

 “And you were twelve?
 That’s a long time ago.
 How old was the car?”

 The next morning, Merrill calls a former investment colleague in Boston and shares that he is interested in learning more about abandoned mill and factory building conversions.
 Long term, he is looking for new opportunities.
-However, for now, because of Massachusetts’ rich history of creatively repurposing empty industrial buildings, he is planning a self-tour of the region to get some new ideas.
+However, for now, because of Massachusetts’ rich history of creatively repurposing empty industrial buildings, he is planning a self-tour of the region to collect new ideas.
 The colleague gives him suggestions and a list of connections to contact.

-A week later, Merrill flies to Boston, rents a car, and begins a ten-day adventure.
+A week later, he flies to Boston, rents a car, and begins a ten-day adventure.
 For the first five days, he immerses himself in business, visiting numerous properties in the Boston area and enthusiastically signing on as an investor in two new projects.
 The second half of the trip will be more of a vacation, focused on some of the less populated and more scenic parts of the state.

 At one point, the inclines and sharp turns are extreme enough to be mildly hazardous.
 On one steep downhill, he rides the brakes so heavily that a driver behind him honks his horn a few times.
-Driving slow is something he never does, yet his speedometer reads twenty miles an hour.
+Slow driving is something he never does, yet his speedometer reads twenty miles an hour.
 He pulls over, lets the car behind him pass, doubles the volume of the music, and floors the car back onto the road.

 He approaches another town where he has planned to stop for a meeting.
 He doesn’t want to slow down but wants to avoid a ticket.
 He taps the brakes every ten seconds to keep near the speed limit.
 The familiarity is powerful, overwhelming.

 As Merrill ambles toward a set of large double doors underneath a quaint porch overhang, he decides this is not the place of the accident.
 I need to stop doing this, he tells himself, stop obsessing about it.
 When he opens one of the doors and steps inside, that’s exactly what happens.
-He’s instantly taken with the vibe of the building’s interior, the perfect balance of old-mill funkiness with a layover of soft elegance.
+He is taken with the vibe of the building’s interior, the perfect balance of old-mill funkiness with a layover of soft elegance.
 He stands at the beginning of a long hallway, inhales, touches the wall, and examines the paint colors.
 The building is four stories and has apartments on the upper floors, artist’s spaces on the second floor, and a restaurant and gallery spaces on the first floor.
 This is exactly what he wants to be involved with.

-He quickly finds the main office and asks if Pam, the woman he has scheduled an appointment with, is available.
+He finds the main office and asks if Pam, the woman he has scheduled an appointment with, is available.
 He is directed to continue down the hall to the main gallery.
 The door to the gallery is open and two men and two women are inside, deep into a conversation.
 He doesn’t interrupt and scans the gallery walls to see what’s currently on display.

-The two men leave, and he approaches the women and asks if either of them is Pam.
+The two men leave and he approaches the women and asks if either of them is Pam.
 One of them—taller, younger, well-dressed to interact in a professional setting—says, yes, that is her.

 “Would you be Merrill Lang?” she asks.